hwennnn/PogHouse/README.md

 ## Description
 * A chat app made by Flutter and Firebase.
-* Support login with google and facebook account, chat with any user, send text, update group info, setting favorite contacts.
+* Support login with google and facebook account
+* Chat with any user, send text, update group info, setting favorite contacts.

 ## Screenshots
 Chat Home            |  Message Screen